 Gail Forsyth-Vail

-Gail Forsyth-Vail is the Director of Adult Programs in the UUA Resource Development Office.
+Gail Forsyth-Vail is the Adult Programs Director in the UUA Faith Development Office.
 She is a Credentialed Religious Educator, Master’s Level, who served congregations for 22 years before coming to the UUA in 2008.
-The 2007 recipient of the Angus MacLean Award for Excellence in Religious Education, she is the author of Stories in Faith and Adapting Small Group Ministry for Children's Religious Education and co-author of Harvest the Power and Bridging: A Handbook for Congregations.
-She is a parent of three young adult Unitarian Universalists.
+The 2007 recipient of the Angus MacLean Award for Excellence in Religious Education, she has written or developed many religious education resources for UUs of all ages.
+She and her spouse, P. Stephen Vail, are proud and happy parents of three young adult Unitarian Universalists.

 ×